Ingest a directory

 Write to kb/sources/<slug>.ingest.md, where <slug> is the basename of the input directory (e.g. input tmp/position-bias/ → output kb/sources/position-bias.ingest.md).
 Fill only Classification, Summary, and File Manifest.
 Leave the four connect-informed sections (Connections Found, Extractable Value, Limitations, Recommended Next Action) as the literal string TO BE FILLED.

 Do not pre-draft the four placeholder sections even though Step 3 gave you the material to write them.
-The point of deferring them is that the connect report in Step 5 reshapes what counts as "new" (Extractable Value should exclude anything the KB already captures) and surfaces tensions (Limitations often cites KB notes the agent hasn't considered).
+The point of deferring them is that the connect pass in Step 5 reshapes what counts as "new" (Extractable Value should exclude anything the KB already captures) and surfaces tensions (Limitations often cites KB notes the agent hasn't considered).
 Pre-drafting forces a rewrite and loses the filter connect provides.

 Draft frontmatter: